Page last updated: June 30, 2022

 Learn Ethereum fundamentals

-Despite the lack of official support, many groups, communities, and projects across the Ethereum ecosystem are happy to help.
+Despite the lack of official support, many groups, communities, and projects across the Ethereum ecosystem are happy to help, and you can find a lot of useful information and resources on this page.
+Still have questions?
+Join the ethereum.org Discord, and we'll try to help.

 Having trouble with your wallet?
 Most wallets have dedicated support teams that can help: